t-d-k/LibreCrypt/docs/FAQ.md

 <a name="hi"></a>

-*Q: When dismounting a file based volume, what does DoxBox do with the file timestamps?*
+*Q: When dismounting a file based volume, what does LibreCrypt do with the file timestamps?*

 *A:*
-By default, when mounting file based volumes, DoxBox stores the volume file's timestamps, and resets them back again after dismounting.
+By default, when mounting file based volumes, LibreCrypt stores the volume file's timestamps, and resets them back again after dismounting.
 This is carried out for security reasons (see section on [plausible deniability](plausible_deniability.html)).

 This functionality can be turned off if needed (e.g. to assist backup processes; see FAQ "[How do I backup an encrypted volume?](#et)") by turning off the "Revert volume timestamps on dismount" option on the Options dialog ("View | Options").